In today’s post, I’m going to be talking to you a little bit about client reviews, how to ask for them and how to manage them.

 The link that we just gathered by following the steps above is the link that we’re going to send to our customers when we send that follow up email.

-“Hey, Paul, we really enjoyed working with you.
+“Hey, Peter, we really enjoyed working with you.
 Now that you’ve answered those questions would it be okay if I use this as a testimonial in my marketing material?
 Oh, by the way, would you also mind leaving this as a Google review on our Google My Business Page, here is the direct link.
 I’ve made it super easy for you, all you’ll need to do is click on the link then copy and paste your answers from our previous email (below) into the post box.
 Don’t forget to hit post when you’re done!”

 You’ve now given them a few easy steps in an order that makes it super easy for them to leave their response on your Google review page.
 And you’ve given them the direct link to do it.